panstenos/Poker-Game-Analysis-using-Plotly-Dash/README.md

 |Panos|   43.85   |    1.9    |     23    |-0.95 |2.6 |-3.45 |-10.2 |
 |Ashish|   94.80   |    3.8    |     25    |-5 |24.6 |-24 |28.7 |
 |Chris|   82.00   |    3.6    |     23    |37.35 |1.15 |13.35 |7.8 |

+## <u>The analysis</u>
+Due to the nature of the dataset, the analysis is mostly exploratory and focused on making insightful visualisations.
+Through the dashboard, the 6 main players will be able to view their personal progress and compare it to the other main players.

+## <u>The next step</u>
+Once the RFID tracking system is established, it will begin to collect additional data, including information about the cards held by each player and the way these hands were played.
+After obtaining these data, we can find how close players play to GTO (game theory optimal) and make a 'skill' statistic for the main players.